Sex industry: Pornography

 Pornography is the explicit portrayal of explicit sexual subject matter for the purposes of sexual arousal and erotic satisfaction.
 A pornographic model poses for pornographic photographs.
 A pornographic film actor or porn star performs in pornographic films.
 In cases where only limited dramatic skills are involved, a performer in pornographic films may be called a pornographic model.
-Pornography can be provided to the consumer in a variety of media, ranging from books, magazines, postcards, photos, sculpture, drawing, painting, animation, sound recording, film, video, or video game.
+Pornography can be provided to the consumer in a variety of media, ranging from books, magazines, postcards, photos, videos, sound recording, sculptures, drawing, painting, animation, films, or video games.
 However, when sexual acts are performed for a live audience, by definition it is not pornography, as the term applies to the depiction of the act, rather than the act itself.
 Thus, portrayals such as sex shows and striptease are not classified as pornography.

 The first home-PCs capable of network communication prompted the arrival of online services for adults in the late 1980s and early 1990s.
 The wide-open early days of the World Wide Web quickly snowballed into the dot-com boom, in-part fueled by an incredible global increase in the demand for and consumption of pornography and erotica.
 Around 2009, the U.S. porn industry's revenue of $10–15 billion a year was more than the combined revenue of professional sports and live music combined and roughly on par or above Hollywood's box office revenue.

 There is mixed evidence on the social impact of pornography.
 Some insights come from meta-analyses synthesizing data from prior research.
 A 2015 meta-analysis indicated that pornography consumption is correlated with sexual aggression.
 However, it is unknown if pornography promotes, reduces or has no effect on sexual aggression at an individual level, because this correlation may not be causal.
 In fact, counter intuitively, pornography has been found to reduce sexual aggression at a societal level.
 A 2009 review stated that all scientific investigations of increases in the availability of pornography show no change or a decrease in the level of sexual offending.
 The question of whether pornography consumption affects consumers' happiness was addressed by a 2017 meta-analysis.
 It concluded that men who consume pornography are less satisfied with some areas of their lives, but pornography consumption does not make a significant difference in other areas, or to the lives of women.
 Additionally, a sample of Americans revealed in 2017 that those who had viewed pornography were more likely to experience romantic relationship breakup than their non-pornography watching counterparts, and that the effect was more pronounced with men.